comparch-security/chipyard-random-llc/README.md

 This a Rocket-Chip processor (based on [Chipyard](https://github.com/ucb-bar/chipyard)) with its shared L2 cache dynamically randomized to thwart conflict-based cache side-channel attacks.
-The original proposal for dynamically randomizing classic (non-skewed) set-associative caches was published in our S&P'21 paper, while its actually implementation on the Rocket-Chip would soon appear on IEEE Transactions on Computers.
+The original proposal for dynamically randomizing classic (non-skewed) set-associative caches was published in our S&P'21 paper, while its implementation on the Rocket-Chip's LLC would soon appear on IEEE Transactions on Computers.
-The implementation is open-sourced under the same BSD 3-Clause License with Chipyard.
+The implementation is open-sourced by this repo under the same BSD 3-Clause License adopted by Chipyard.

 ### References

 * Wei Song, Zihan Xue, Jinchi Han, Zhenzhen Li, and Peng Liu.
 Randomizing set-associative caches against conﬂict-based cache side-channel attacks.
 IEEE Transactions on Computers, accepted, 2024. [[PDF](https://wsong83.github.io/publication/comparch/tc2024.pdf)]
 * Wei Song, Boya Li, Zihan Xue, Zhenzhen Li, Wenhao Wang, and Peng Liu.
 Randomized last level caches are still vulnerable to cache side channel attacks!
 But we can fix it.
 In Proceedings of the IEEE Symposium on Security and Privacy (S&P), Online, pp. 955–969, May 2021. [[DOI](https://doi.org/10.1109/SP40001.2021.00050), [PDF](https://wsong83.github.io/publication/comparch/sp2021.pdf)]
-* 薛子涵, 解达, 宋威. 基于RISC-V的新型硬件性能计数器. 计算机系统应用, November 2021, 30(11): 3–10.
+* 薛子涵, 解达, 宋威. 基于RISC-V的新型硬件性能计数器. 计算机系统应用, 2021, 30(11): 3–10.
   (Zihan Xue, Da Xie, and Wei Song.
 Hardware performance counter based on RISC-V. Computer Systems & Applications, vol. 30, no. 11, pp. 3–10, 2021)[[WEB](http://www.c-s-a.org.cn/html/2021/11/8346.htm)]

 ### Citation